pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 $ yarn global add pm2
 ```

+To install Node.js and NPM you can use [NVM](https://yoember.com/nodejs/the-best-way-to-install-node-js/)

 ## Start an app

 The simplest way to start, daemonize and monitor your application is by using this command line: